-The sun lounge extension is a historic addition, estimated to be aged in excess of 20 years.
+A conservatory has been added to the rear of the property some years ago.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.